mnm9/CSC2541_Project/README.md

 # CSC2541_Project
 This project is requirement for course CSC2541 - Topics in Machine Learning: Machine Learning for Health at University of Toronto and is in collaboration with Emory University. <br>
-The objective of the project is to classify brands of cervical spine implants using X-ray images.
+The objective of the project is to classify brands of cervical spine implants using X-ray images.<br><br>

+1) preprocessing: data preprocessing and exploration